Shule Kingdom

-Although a vassal of the Chinese Tang Dynasty from the 7th century, Shule was conquered by the Tibetan Empire in the late 8th century and was eventually incorporated into the Kara-Khanid Khanate during the Islamicisation and Turkicisation of Xinjiang.
+Although a vassal of the Chinese Tang dynasty from the 7th century, Shule was conquered by the Tibetan Empire in the late 8th century and was eventually incorporated into the Kara-Khanid Khanate during the Islamicisation and Turkicisation of Xinjiang.

 History

-The earliest mention of the Shule is around 120 BC, by Western Han Chinese when they were exploring their borders.
-In 127 AD Shule began to pay tribute to the Eastern Han.
+The earliest mention of the Shule is around 120 BC, by the Western Han Chinese, when exploring their borders.
+In 127 AD, Shule began to pay tribute to the Eastern Han.
 In 168, following Hede's murder of the current ruler (name unknown), the Han declared war on the Shule, ending in the unsuccessful Siege of Zhenzhong in 170 AD.